These Black History Quotes on Education Can Inspire You!

 Mrs. Wright-Edelman is a long-time defender of children.
 Mrs. Wright-Edelman shows her passion for the Afrodescendant community in the Black history quote above by stressing that education is a way to improve Afrodescendant lives and community.

-5 – Carmelo Anthony (source)
+5 – Carmelo Anthony: The Life-Changing Impact of College (source)

 Mr. Anthony, an Afrodescendant professional basketball player, looks back on his brief experience of seeking a college education and how it impacted him personally in the quote above.